The Ultimate Guide to Sales Reporting

 A sales report is the company's navigator.
 It helps a company steer their plans to improve results.
-It shows what's happening in the sales volume, shows different steps of the sales funnel and the performance of the sales executives.
+It shows what's happening in the sales volume, offers different steps of the sales funnel, and the performance of the sales executives.

 And there is more to measure than sale volume - you need to know the exact driving factors and know how to keep them up as your market grows.

 Once you understand the reasons behind the results, you'll have a clear understanding of where to focus your sales team's effort to drive decisions about production timelines, quantities, pricing, and other essentials that keep your business flourishing.